-- → Passports and travel documents will be collected at Camp and kept safe until departure date. - → ALL AIR TRAVELERS, BOTH DO-MESTIC AND INTERNATIONAL, ARE TO FLY ON SATURDAY, THE DAY BEFORE THE SESSION ACTUALLY BEGINS.
-There is no charge for the extra day (air travelers only). - → Travel between the Logan Airport and Camp will be by camp van and/or the Dartmouth Coach.
-All coach and van transportation will be supervised by Farwell staff members, and campers will be expected to follow our safety rules, eg. wearing seatbelts, and to follow all directions issued by our staff. - → All return flights should be scheduled for Saturday, the last day of the session. - → It is recommended that campers on domestic flights be given \$20.00 for any personal expenses they may have, and \$30.00 for campers flying to and from Farwell on an international flight.
+\approx Passports and travel documents will be collected at Camp and kept safe until departure date.

+S ALL AIR TRAVELERS, BOTH DOMESTIC AND INTERNATIONAL, ARE TO FLY ON SATURDAY, THE DAY BEFORE THE SESSION ACTUALLY BEGINS.
+There is no charge for the extra day (air travelers only).

+\sim Travel between the Logan Airport and Camp will be by camp van and/or the Dartmouth Coach.
+All coach and van transportation will be supervised by Farwell staff members, and campers will be expected to follow our safety rules, eg. wearing seatbelts, and to follow all directions issued by our staff.

-\\\\Important\\\\
+\approx All return flights should be scheduled for Saturday, the last day of the session.
+Or Friday, August 15th the last day of our camping program.

+\sim It is recommended that campers on domestic flights be given \$30.00 for any personal expenses they may have, and \$50.00 for campers flying to and from Farwell on an international flight.

+Important

 Arranging travel for our many campers coming from varied destinations is a difficult task.
-We build extra time into the schedule to allow for delays of both traffic and flights, however in case of a noteworthy change we will attempt to contact you via telephone or email and or text message and keep you updated to any changing plans.

-We will notify you when your daughter has arrived at Camp by either email, telephone and or text message.
+We build extra time into the schedule to allow for delays of both traffic and flights, however in case of a noteworthy change we will attempt to contact you via telephone or email and/or text message and keep you updated to any changing plans.
+We will notify you when your daughter has arrived at camp (via call/email/text)